Anxiety and feeling hyperaware of oneself

 This was the very reason I could not defeat it or instantly stop thinking about myself as this habit was overriding all my attempts to do so.
 I finally got it; I couldn’t defeat a habit, I could only create a new one and let the old one die away of its own accord by no longer feeding it.

-So the way out was to no longer obsess about me or this feeling of self-awareness and start engaging in other things so as to put my awareness back on life.
+So the way out was to finally give up obsessing about me, to stop trying to constantly solve myself and just go back to living and put my awareness back on life, the place it was always meant to be.
 While doing so, I also had to understand that the habit to think about me and my inner world would most likely go on for a while, but I would accept this as part of my old habit and no longer try to escape or fix it.
 So the habit to think about me could carry on for as long as was needed but I would no longer actively do so and finally end the cycle.

-The reason people find it difficult to stop ruminating about all things personal is they fear just letting go.
+The reason people find it difficult to stop ruminating about all things personal is the fear of just letting go of trying to fix themselves.
 They think they have to keep on top of everything and keep trying to figure a way out and if they don’t, then they will lose themselves forever.
 Not realising that it is the very act of ruminating that is causing so many of their problems.

 How I got out of my head and engaged with life once again